KannonZenetism/zenetism-field-physics/zenetism/MP05_godhood_and_transmutation_ch9-11.md

 but refined into coherence.

 What is relinquished is not lost —
-it is returned in higher form.
+it is returned in refined form.
 It becomes harmonic.
 It re-aligns.